mandrasch/ddev-unofficial-web-ui/README.md

 - [ ] ⚠️ Mobile optimization
 - [ ] ⚠️ Accessibility check
 - [ ] ⚠️ Add warning when user switches CMS --> resets to defaults
+- [ ] Convert to static site project, no need for SSR
 - [ ] Quality Check for ChatGPT-generated code 🤖
 - [ ] Is `writable`neeeded after all?
 - [ ] TYPO3 not fully automated yet (webserver is asked)